Why WhatsApp Is the Future of B2B Sales and Customer Engagement

 This feature’s main aim is to increase sales and help scale customer support efforts.

-- Control and monitor workflows: WhatsApp lets you set times for AI responses, which gives you smoother transitions between automatic responses and live agents.
+• Control and monitor workflows: WhatsApp lets you set times for AI responses, which gives you smoother transitions between automatic responses and live agents.
 This helps free up your team at times of high demand so that they can focus on priority tasks.

 But these are upcoming features that haven’t seen the light in all countries yet.
 What about changes that have already happened?

-On-premises API to Cloud API
+Business API to Cloud API

 Originally, WhatsApp Business API was offered as an on-premises solution.
 This means businesses had to host the API on their own servers, requiring them to manage hardware, software, and maintenance themselves.

+The Cloud API is faster to deploy, more cost-effective, and much easier to scale as businesses grow.
+What does it mean for sales, though?
 While the shift to the Cloud API doesn’t directly impact your day-to-day tasks, it will improve how you do your job in ways you might not have considered.

 Meta’s decision to push this update helps businesses, especially in sales, work smarter.
 The cloud enables faster development of innovative features like WhatsApp Flows, AI-powered chatbots, and automated messaging sequences at a lower cost.
-All are tools that can help you personalize outreach, automate routine tasks, and provide quicker responses to leads.

 But is that the only recent update that could support sales in B2B companies?
 No, there’s also WhatsApp Flows.